A Report from the Animal Health Trust

 The test applies to Pembroke Welsh Corgis and to Australian Shepherds as well as several other breeds e.g.(Swedish Vallhund).
 In the breeds covered, the test can be used to confirm that an individual dog has a naturally short-tail, rather than a docked-tail.

-Results will be sent as:
+Results are as:

 CLEAR: the dog has two copies of the normal form of the gene and no copies of the short-tail form of the gene and will show a longer tail